 Finally, you need some tunes.

 We have to do all we can to survive the heat this summer, and a Christmas in July Party might just fit the bill and become a yearly tradition.
+If not yearly, at least a do-over from this past Christmas if it was a weird one for you.
 Let your imagination run wild and have a great time!